 The Bad: We dined out quite a bit in November during our 8-day vacation.
 The wife loves her some deep south Waffle House.
 Plus, that vacation did cost us some money.
 The train tickets were paid for with points, but we got a rental coming back, a rental in/around Atlanta, and we had to pay the cat babysitter.

 Home/Other was a little steep.
-We bought some Christmas decorations, Amazon Prime Renewal, Veterans Advantage membership, a pair of shoes, a bunch of cat food, sheesh, I’m sure you do not care.
+We bought some Christmas decorations, whether you want a different reed diffuser in every room of the house, or are looking for a signature fragrance for your home, Laurel & Wolf bet you’ll find one you love in their list of the best reed diffusers.
+Amazon Prime Renewal, Veterans Advantage membership, a pair of shoes, a bunch of cat food, sheesh, I’m sure you do not care.
 But, this is our 3rd highest Home/Other month since I started tracking.

 The Good: Utilities improvements are hopefully finally paying off. $112 combined for gas/electricity/water is pretty darn good for us.
 This will go up as it gets colder, but this was our lowest utility bill ever since we moved into the house (in 2011).
 Way to go CFLs and water heater blankets!